paragdakle/emailcoref/README.md

 3. mention.corrected.XX.conll - Email threads that were manually corrected for mention annotations and then used to train a model for annotation quality evaluation.
 4. seed.conll - The email threads from the seed corpus containing feature annotations and separated mention annotations.

+<strong>Note: Annotations for columns 2-5 are provided only for files mentioned in points 2 and 4 above.
+For other files, either the column is blank or has system generated values.</strong>

 ## Experiments

 The code used to generate the results can be found [here](https://github.com/mandarjoshi90/coref).
 Evalution scripts for all metrics can be found [here](https://github.com/conll/reference-coreference-scorers).